Hand embroidery stitches, stitch groups, and families

 Essential stitches of hand embroidery are a set of the most elementary and basic of all stitches.
 These are holding stitches and finishing stitches, so you know how to start and finish stitching and ensure that the stitches will hold.
 Also, the most basic stitches like Backstitch, Running stitch, Seed stitch, Chain stitch, and Stem stitch are on this list.

 You can learn more about the essential stitches in my overview “Best embroidery stitches.
-The top 10“.
+The top 10“, or download a free e-book “Five essential hand embroidery stitches for beginners“.

 Outline stitches